 Installation

-1. Installation is made in sequence, return to removal.
-If the thermal paste layer is dirty or hardened, purchase fresh paste from your Mercedes-Benz dealer and replace it.
+1. Installation is carried out in the reverse order of removal.
+If the heat-conducting paste layer is dirty or hardened, purchase fresh paste from your Mercedes-Benz dealer and replace it.

 Coolant temperature sensor

-Typically, the ignition system and the fuel injection system have one common coolant temperature sensor.
+Typically, the ignition system and fuel injection system share one common coolant temperature sensor.

-The ignition system and the fuel injection system are controlled by one common throttle limit switch.
-The throttle position switch can only be removed with the throttle body removed.
-The switch must only be installed at a service station.
+The ignition system and fuel injection system are controlled by one common switch for extreme throttle positions.
+The throttle position switch can only be removed when the throttle body is removed.
+The switch must be installed at a service station only.

-1. The air intake temperature sensor is located on the side of the air filter housing.
+1. The temperature sensor for the air entering the engine is installed on the side of the air filter housing.

-2. Check that the ignition is off, then disconnect the electrical connector from the sensor.
+2. Make sure the ignition is off, then disconnect the electrical connector from the sensor.

-3. Turn the sensor a quarter of a turn and remove it from the air filter housing.
+3. Turn the sensor a quarter turn and remove it from the air cleaner housing.
 Remove the gasket.

 Installation

-1. Installation is made in sequence, return to removal.
+1. Installation is carried out in the reverse order of removal.

 The TDC sensor is mounted on a bracket above the vibration damper on the front side of the engine.
-The position of the top dead center sensor is very important for setting the ignition timing, so the replacement of the top dead center sensor must be done at a service station.
+The position of the TDC sensor is very important for setting the ignition timing, so the TDC sensor must be replaced at a service station.